-- a.
-The Ninth Judicial Circuit and County Courts shall continue to perform essential court proceedings, including but not limited to dependency shelter hearings, hearings on petitions for temporary injunctions relating to safety of an individual, hearings on petitions of risk protection orders, and hearings on petitions for the appointment of an emergency temporary guardian. - b.
+a.
+The Ninth Judicial Circuit and County Courts shall continue to perform essential court proceedings, including but not limited to dependency shelter hearings, hearings on petitions for temporary injunctions relating to safety of an individual, hearings on petitions of risk protection orders, and hearings on petitions for the appointment of an emergency temporary guardian.

+- b.
 Pursuant to section 43.26(2)(d) of the Florida Statutes, officers of the court must attend court proceedings as directed by the Chief Judge or Presiding Judge (or Magistrate).
-In conducting proceedings, the Ninth Judicial Circuit Court shall employ all methods practicable to minimize risk of COVID-19 exposure to individuals involved in the proceedings or the general public.
+In conducting proceedings, the Ninth Judicial Circuit Court shall employ all methods practicable to minimize risk of COVID-19 exposure to individuals involved in the proceedings or the general public. - c.

-- c.
 At this time, public access to court facilities is hereby limited to counsel for parties and court participants (e.g. clerks, deputies, etc.).
 No parties, witnesses, spectators or family members may attend proceedings until emergency conditions pass, except as may be permitted by the Presiding Judge (or Magistrate) or the Chief Judge.
 Media may access court facilities, when necessary, consistent with existing administrative orders. - d.
 Any person, regardless of status, who is exhibiting symptoms consistent with COVID-19, or any person who has knowingly been in contact with another person who is suffering from the effects of the COVID-19 virus, is prohibited from entering any court facility.
 Sheriff's deputies in each courthouse facility are hereby granted the authority to screen and eject persons from courtrooms, courthouses, or court facilities in accordance with this Administrative Order. - e.
 In the event of any essential and critical in-person proceedings, the Presiding Judge (or Magistrate) shall take necessary steps to ensure social distancing in order to minimize potential exposure to COVID-19.
 The Presiding Judge (or Magistrate) must ensure that all participants in the proceeding maintain at least a 6-foot "social distance" from each other at all times. - f.
 All essential proceedings are being conducted as set forth above.
 As determined by the Chief Judge, all other proceedings and events may be conducted if the Presiding Judge (or Magistrate) can do so using technological resources such as video or telephone conferencing.
 Information concerning these other proceedings, including instructions on participating in such proceedings, can be found above, or on the individual Judges division pages on the Circuit's website at www.ninthcircuit.org. - g.
-This Administrative Order shall be subject to modification, addition, and extension as the evolving and fluid nature of the facts and circumstance may require.
+This Administrative Order shall be subject to modification, addition, and extension as the evolving and fluid nature of the facts and circumstance may require. - h.
+Administrative Order 2020-07-01 is vacated and set aside except to the extent that it has been incorporated and/or amended herein.
+Vacating an Administrative Order that vacates a prior Order does not revive the prior Order.

-DONE AND ORDERED at Orlando, Florida, this 24th day of March, 2020.
+DONE AND ORDERED at Orlando, Florida, this 25th day of March, 2020.

-\\\\\/s/\\\\ Donald A. Myers, Jr. Chief Judge
+Donald A. Myers, Jr

+Chief Judge